Axe-Usa/Aimtec-Repository/README.md

   Anivia: Fixed R not deactivating properly if no enemy in range.
   Anivia: Fixed On-CC W.
   Anivia: Fixed R Tear stacking on fountain.

+7.15.3.8:
+  Akali: Added Option to not R if enemy in AA Range (doesn't affect KillSteal).